This path is the ultimate platform for integrating mind, body, and spiritual nature. Its goal is consciousness development and exploration.

 It’s not in what you believe is important.
 Instead, it’s all about applying the processes like those of the eightfold path.
 As a result, it is a calling.
 It is a Hero’s Journey.
 You begin this inner quest like any other.
 You must take the first step and do something.
 There are several things within the platform of spiritual exploration.
 What’s important is that you start.

 If you are already studying or using some form of consciousness exploration, be sure to test your path.
-Make sure you are going in the direction of enlightenment.
+Make sure you are going in the right direction.
 Don’t get sidetracked by religion.
-People from all types of philosophical and religious backgrounds can use the eightfold path.
+People from all philosophical and religious backgrounds can use the eightfold path.
 This holistic philosophy will enhance your practice.